skhasimahmed/password-generator/README.md

 # Password Generator

-An online tool built with React to generate random password strong that consists characters, numbers, and symbols.
+An online tool built with React to generate a random password that consists of characters, numbers, and symbols.

 It generates a random string each time you click on the Generate button.
-Also, it allows to copy the generated password to the Clipboard.
+Also, it allows you to copy the generated password to the Clipboard.

 # React Concepts

-In this demo, following concepts are used.
+In this demo, the following concepts are used.

-** Components
+**Components**
-** Hooks (useState(), useEffect(), etc.)
+**Hooks (useState(), useEffect(), etc.)**

 ## Development server